 Leadership.
-You built your business hands-on and derived much satisfaction doing so.
-But if you continue to perform functional tasks on a regular basis, you will not have time to steer for rapid growth.
+As the business grows, your success as leader will increasingly depend on how well your team delivers.
+For top performance, every team needs to have a clear direction and goals.
+Are these all in place?
+Your success up until now may be just down to your own personal achievements, but if you continue to perform functional tasks on a regular basis, you will not have time to steer for growth.
 Failure to delegate leads to you to being the primary bottleneck to scaling.

 Working practices.
-These worked fine when the team was small.
-Perhaps now, you’re not sure everything is solid enough to see you through to the next level.
+These may be working fine at the moment but are you sure everything is solid enough to see you through to the next level?

 Technology.
 Your products are extremely valuable to your customers.
 But are they continuing to perform well as demand and load explodes?